Lease Agreements: By Type (6)

 Grace Period – There is no grace period that must be given to tenants before the landlord can charge late fees.[7]

-Maximum Late Fee ($) – There is no state law that limits the amount of late fees the landlord may impose on a tenant.
+Maximum Late Fee ($) – No state law limits the late fee amount that the landlord may impose on a tenant.

-Withholding Rent – If the landlord fails to provide water, heat, keep the dwelling habitable, or other essential services, the tenant may notify the landlord, remedy the violation, and deduct the costs from their rent.[9]
+Withholding Rent – If the landlord fails to provide essential services, the tenant may notify the landlord, remedy the violation, and deduct the costs from their rent.[10]

 Breaking a Lease